ajoyfuljester/ajoyfuljester/README.md

 - i might be delusional but [things to do](#things-to-do) are not of my delusions
 - language is hard
-- my kind of philosophy is that i'm just a stranger that wants to make you smile
+- my kind of philosophy is that i'm just a stranger that wants to make you smile, though it does not mean i am good at it
 - i wish you a good life whatever it means
 <!--
 - i'm feeling bold today, but i might regret it later, so anyway i will give you a hint about what i really like - it's ontnidnnsk DO NOT ASK ME OR MENTION THIS LINE ANYWHERE NEAR ME please, if someone asks me then i will delete this line and feel very very bad, i want to be more honest and that's why i wrote this, i do not tell people about this, this is my secret that i am sharing PLEASE DO NOT ASK ME OR MENTION IT ANYWHERE NEAR ME